Scrotifera: History of phylogeny

-In year 2006 clade Pegasoferae (a clade of mammals that includes orders Chiroptera, Carnivora, Perissodactyla and Pholidota) was proposed as part of clade Scrotifera and sister group to the order Artiodactyla, based on genomic research in molecular systematics.
+In 2006, the clade Pegasoferae (a clade of mammals that includes orders Chiroptera, Carnivora, Perissodactyla and Pholidota) was proposed as part of the clade Scrotifera and a sister group to the order Artiodactyla, based on genomic research in molecular systematics.
 The monophyly of the group is not well supported, and recent studies have indicated that this clade is not a natural grouping.

-According to 2022 study of Matthew F. Jones, Nancy Simmons and K. Christopher Beard, two nyctitheres species (Eosoricodon terrigena and "Wyonycteris" microtis) were identified to be most closely related to bats.
+According to a 2022 study, two extinct species (Eosoricodon terrigena and "Wyonycteris" microtis) were identified as outside of the family Nyctitheriidae and more closely related mammals to bats.
+In another 2022 study, the extinct genus Acmeodon was recognized as not a member of the extinct order Cimolesta but a basal laurasiatherian mammal in the clade Scrotifera.